Top Virginia Sportsbooks & VA Sports Betting

 Virginia Tech Hokies Football

 The Hokies football program has slowly worked its way up from mostly irrelevant to a national powerhouse, peaking under nearly three decades of football with College Football Hall of Fame Coach Frank Beamer.
 Under Beamer, Virginia Tech joined the Big East Conference and then the Atlantic Coast Conference, where they play today.
-The Hokies made it all the way to the BCS National Championship Game in 2000 with freshman phenom QB Michael Vick, even leading Florida State in the fourth quarter before falling.
+The Hokies made it to the BCS National Championship Game in 2000 with freshman phenom QB Michael Vick, even leading Florida State in the fourth quarter before falling.
 Virginia Tech's No. 3 finish was the state's highest ever in the AP poll.

 Liberty Flames Football